 Endocrinology.
 Frequent diseases of the thyroid gland.

-Health problems arise when the thyroid gland produces an excessive amount of hormones (hyperthyroidism) or insufficient hormones (hypothyroidism), as well as when the anatomical structure of the gland is disturbed (goiter, tumors).
+Health problems arise when the thyroid gland produces too much hormone (hyperthyroidism) or not enough (hypothyroidism), or when the anatomical structure of the gland is disrupted (goiter, tumors).
 Modern medicine has a sufficient arsenal of tools for the successful treatment of these diseases.

 Is your thyroid gland healthy?

 According to medicine, diseases of the thyroid gland are common, more often in women, sometimes transmitted from generation to generation.
-By no means always they immediately manifest themselves as obvious painful symptoms and are detected by chance during diagnostics for a completely different reason.
+They do not always immediately manifest themselves with obvious painful symptoms and are detected by chance during diagnostics for a completely different reason.
 Is your thyroid gland healthy?
 To answer this question, you need to analyze the composition of your blood.

 Endocrinology.
 Hirsutism.

-Excessive hair growth is called hirsutism in medicine.
-It causes not only moral damage to a woman, lowers her self-esteem, but behind this can also hide a serious illness.
+Hirsutism is the medical term for excess hair growth.
+It not only causes moral damage to a woman and lowers her self-esteem, but this can also hide a serious illness.

 Lost voice after thyroid surgery

-The gland that secretes iodothyronines and produces iodine is called the thyroid gland (thyroid gland).
-The hormones produced by it are triiodothyronine and thyroxine.
+The gland that secretes iodothyronines and produces iodine is called the thyroid gland (TG).
+The hormones it produces are triiodothyronine and thyroxine.

-They take part in the regulation of metabolic processes in the body, the growth of certain cells.
+They take part in regulating the body's metabolic processes and the growth of certain cells.

 The production of these hormones occurs in the follicular cells of the epithelium of the gland - thyrocytes.
-In addition, calcitonin is also formed in the thyroid gland, which is a representative of the group of peptide hormones.
+In addition, calcitonin, which is a representative of the group of peptide hormones, is also produced in the thyroid gland.

-It restores the bone structures of the body by incorporating phosphate and calcium into them, and also controls the growth of osteoclast groups.
+He restores bone structures the body by incorporating phosphate and calcium into them, and also controls the proliferation of groups of osteoclasts.

 Having the shape of a butterfly, the thyroid gland is located in the region of the thyroid cartilage, on the neck - in front of the trachea and under the larynx.

-This organ consists of two lobes, connected by a narrow area in the region of the second or third tracheal ring.
-From the sides, the trachea is also covered by the lobes of the thyroid gland, which resembles the letter "H" in its outline.
+This organ consists of two lobes, connected by a narrow area in the area of the second or third tracheal ring.
+From the sides, the trachea is also covered by the lobes of the thyroid gland, which in its outline resembles the letter “H”.

 The weight of this organ in an adult is from twelve to twenty-five grams, and the volume is from eighteen to twenty-five milliliters.

-The thyroid gland is abundantly supplied with blood through four large thyroid arteries: two upper and two lower.
-They connect to the carotid artery on the outside and the subclavian artery on the inside.
+The thyroid gland is abundantly supplied with blood through four large thyroid arteries: two superior and two inferior.
+They connect with carotid artery outside and subclavian artery inside.

-In addition, the thyroid gland receives nutrition and oxygen through the small arterial branches of the lateral and anterior surfaces of the trachea.
+In addition, the thyroid gland receives nutrition and oxygen through the small arterial branches of the lateral and anterior surface of the trachea.

-As a result, such dysfunction can lead to hormonal imbalances in the body, cause systemic dystrophy or obesity.
+As a result, such dysfunction can lead to hormonal imbalance in the body, cause systemic dystrophy or obesity.

-Diagnosis of abnormalities in the work of the gland is made by analyzing a number of blood parameters:
+Diagnosis of abnormalities in the functioning of the gland is made by analyzing a number of blood parameters:

-In the case when organ dysfunction progresses, it does not lend itself to therapeutic treatment, as well as when serious endocrine changes caused by it appear, the gland is removed.
+In cases where organ dysfunction progresses and cannot be therapeutic treatment, and also if serious endocrine changes caused by it occur, the gland is removed.

-Diseases that entail surgical removal of the thyroid gland include:
+Diseases that lead to surgical removal of the thyroid gland include:

 • autoimmune thyroiditis;